hassantarabai/KO_extract/README.md

 # KO_extract
 The Python script facilitates the retrieval and processing of KEGG orthology (KO IDs) data from the Kyoto Encyclopedia of Genes and Genomes (KEGG) database.
-It specifically targets data related to organism codes, which are unique identifiers for various organisms in the KEGG database.

 # Installation
 The KO_extract.py script can be either copied or downloaded with: